JunboShen/slide-level-pretraining/README.md

 ## Overview

 ### Input: Tile-embedding sequences

 The pretraining pipeline expects **variable-length sequences of tile embeddings**, where:

 - Each embedding corresponds to a **256×256 WSI tile**.
 - Embeddings may be generated using **any Vision Transformer (ViT)** encoder.
-- The number of tiles per slide may range from **hundreds to tens of thousands**.
+- The number of tiles per slide may range from **hundreds to tens of thousands**, with a typical cap at **8,192 tiles per slide** (configurable).
+- Each tile embedding is associated with **(x, y) coordinates** in the slide.

-Large-scale slide-level models must capture both *local* and *global* context.
+Large-scale slide-level models must capture both **local** and **global** context.
+In this repository, we follow a DINO/DINOv2-style setup:
-For example, the **Prov-GigaPath** model was trained on:

-- **1.3 billion** 256×256 H&E tiles
-- from **171,189 slides**
-- across **28 cancer centers**
+- Random **global crops** and **local crops** are defined over the **spatial coordinates of tile embeddings**, not raw pixels.
+- For each crop, the subset of tile embeddings whose coordinates fall inside the crop region are used as tokens.
+- This allows the model to see different spatial regions and scales of the slide, while working entirely at the embedding level.

 This large-scale pretraining enables whole-slide encoders to learn representations that go beyond small, patch-level methods.
-Outperforming multi-instance learning methods such as ABMIL.
+Outperforming widely used multi-instance learning methods such as ABMIL.

+## Long and variable context length:

+To support such long context lengths—beyond some current WSI foundation models that subsample only a small fixed grid of tiles (e.g., 16×16)—our method replaces standard ViT-style slide encoders with a **LongNet-style Transformer** using dilated self-attention, enabling efficient training on sequences of thousands of tile tokens.

 ---